 The Good Practice Scheme has a particular emphasis on advancing the careers of women in mathematics.
 The School has a high proportion of women compared with many other maths departments and is developing activities to support their careers.

-The University has a Bronze Athena SWAN award (the award was renewed in April 2016) and a range of policies to support those with caring responsibilities.
-In May 2017 the School was re-awarded Athena SWAN Bronze.
+The University has an Athena Swan Bronze Award (renewed in April 2021) and a range of policies to support those with caring responsibilities.
+In March 2022 the School was awarded an Athena Swan Silver Award.

 Please follow this link for all current OU job vacancies including those n the School of Mathematics & Statistics.